ccHSU13/ccHSU13/README.md

 ## :sunny: About Me

-A software engineer, a basketballer, and a strugler :turtle:
+A software engineer, a basketballer, a normal person :turtle:

 - :house_with_garden: Live in [Taiwan](https://en.wikipedia.org/wiki/Taiwan)
 - :gear: Work at [Micron](https://www.micron.com)